List of Coronation Street characters introduced in 1982: Sharon Gaskell

 Fifteen years later, Sharon returns to Weatherfield to invite Rita to her wedding.
 She is engaged to Ian Bentley (Jonathan Guy Lewis), a sales representative, and Rita persuades Sharon to get married in Weatherfield.
 Sharon makes friends with Sally Webster (Sally Dynevor), who like Sharon, has a close relationship with Rita.
 Ian begins an affair with the recently widowed Natalie Barnes (Denise Welch).
 Sharon discovers the affair, but intends to marry Ian regardless, dismissing the affair as one last fling.
 However, during the service, Sharon calls Ian a liar and jilts him.
 Happy that Sharon has decided to stay, Rita offers her a job at the Kabin and Alec Gilroy's (Roy Barraclough) old flat, No.12.
 Sharon happily accepts, despite clashing with Rita's assistant, Leanne Battersby (Jane Danson).
 Rita gives the Kabin to Sharon for her 34th birthday.

 Soon afterwards, Sharon begins dating Danny Hargreaves (Richard Standing), but it ends when Danny realises that he is in love with Sally.
 A depressed Sharon attempts suicide, but cannot go through with it.
 After her suicide bid, she gets in touch with Ian, and the pair rekindle their relationship, as they realise they still love each other.
 Rita is furious when Sharon announces her plan to marry Ian and sell the Kabin, so that she could buy a house in Bolton.
-Rita buys the Kabin from Sharon and tells her not to expect anything else from her.
+Rita buys the Kabin back from Sharon and tells her not to expect anything else from her.
 Sharon marries Ian and leaves Weatherfield.